brianhop/testReadme/README.md

 ###Medium
 ######Smaller

-Horizontal line break using 3 dashes on its own line
 ---
+^^Horizontal line break using 3 dashes on its own line

 You can embed code with backticks:
 `print("Hello World");`